Zargess/MachineLearning/README.md

 # MachineLearning
 <b>General machine learning library for F#</b>

 Currently in pre alfpha state.
-No working code as of yet.
+Only two algorithms completed as of yet.

 <b>Windows only as of now.</b>